muratk5n/thirdwave/en/README.md

 Japanese real-estate bubble (1986-1990)?
 Look at the central bank rates during that same period, they were at their lowest level they had been since WWII.
 Ergo, bubble.
-Later, that bubble is handled but a stagnation persisted..
-Abenomics simply gave more money to the rich, salaries did not budge.
+Bubble burst but a stagnation remained..
+Abenomics gave more money to the rich, salaries did not budge.
 No inflation.
 Low rates.

 ---